+353-1-416-8900REST OF WORLD

 • In 2023, in the 7MM there were around 1,500,000 diagnosed prevalent cases of NMIBC.

-• In 2023, the highest cases of NMIBC were at stage Ta, followed by T1, while the least prevalent cases were at stage Tis with 12,000 cases in the United States.
+• In 2023, the highest cases of NMIBC were at stage Ta, followed by T1 and Tis in the United States, while PUN-LMP accounted for the least prevalent stage, with ~6,800 cases in 2023

-• NMIBC is an age-associated malignancy, with a median age at diagnosis of 73 years and individuals aged 70-90 years accounting for the largest percentage
+• NMIBC is an age-associated malignancy, with a median age at diagnosis of 73 years and individuals aged 70-90 years accounting for the largest percentage.

-This “Non-muscle Invasive Bladder Cancer - Epidemiology Forecast - 2034” report delivers an in-depth understanding of Non-muscle Invasive Bladder Cancer, historical and forecasted epidemiology trends in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.
+The “Non-muscle Invasive Bladder Cancer - Epidemiology Forecast - 2034” report delivers an in-depth understanding of Non-muscle Invasive Bladder Cancer, historical and forecasted epidemiology trends in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.

 Geography Covered